 by Cecilia Bicca

-Though Sharia is in essence not totally codified, in the UAE provisions regarding inheritance – as well as personal status’ matters like marriage, divorce, capacity and tutorship – are compiled in UAE Federal Law No. 28 of 2005 (also known as the Personal Affairs Law).
-Supplementary provisions may also be found in UAE Federal Law No. 5 of 1985 (also known as the Civil Transactions Law or Civil Code).
+Though Sharia in essence is not totally codified, in the UAE provisions regarding inheritance – as well as personal status’ matters like marriage, divorce, capacity and tutorship – are compiled in UAE Federal Law No. 28 of 2005 (also known as the Personal Affairs Law).
+Supplementary provisions may be found in UAE Federal Law No. 5 of 1985 (also known as the Civil Transactions Law or the Civil Code).